hannorein/rebound/README.md

 ### C or Python?

 REBOUND is written in C because C is very fast and highly portable (REBOUND runs on everything from mobile phones to super computers and special purpose accelerator cards).
-However, we also provide a simple dynamic library `libias15` for the new IAS15 integrator.
+However, we also provide a simple dynamic library `librebound` for the new IAS15 and Wisdom-Holman type MIKKOLA integrators.
 This shared library can be called from many programming languages.
 We provide a python module which makes calling REBOUND from python particularly easy.
 Whether you want to use REBOUND in C or python depends on your specific application.

-In short: If you simply want to integrate a few particle system such as a planetary system with the high order integrator IAS15, use python.
-If you want to run large, many particle systems (with millions of particles) and use an integrator other than IAS15 or make use of the distributed tree code of REBOUND, use the C version.
+In short: If you simply want to integrate a few particle system such as a planetary system with the high order integrator IAS15 or a symplectic integrator, use python.
+If you want to run large, many particle systems (with millions of particles), use another integrator or make use of the distributed tree code of REBOUND, use the C version.

-### Python and libias15
+### Python and librebound15
-To access REBOUND from python, you first need to compile the dynamic library `libias15`.
+To access REBOUND from python, you first need to compile the dynamic library `librebound`.
 Go to the `shared` folder and type `make`.
 This should work on most operating systems without any user intervention.
-Note that having the computationally intensive kernel of the integrator in C retains the high speed of IAS15.
+Note that having the computationally intensive kernel of the integrator in C retains the high speed of IAS15 and MIKKOLA.

-The most interesting use case for `libias15` is a python wrapper that we provide.
-This wrapper can be used to very easily access `libias15`.
-The wrapper (module) might appeal to people who want to setup their problem in python and then call IAS15 to efficiently integrate particles with very high precision.
-The following listing shows a complete python script to run an N-body simulation with IAS15 and `libias15`:
+The most interesting use case for `librebound` is a python wrapper that we provide.
+This wrapper can be used to very easily access `librebound`.
+The wrapper (module) might appeal to people who want to setup their problem in python and then call IAS15/MIKKOLA to efficiently integrate particles with very high precision.
+The following listing shows a complete python script to run an N-body simulation with IAS15 and `librebound`:

 ```python
 # Import the rebound module